2022 HSA Contribution Limits

 2022 HSA FAQs

-What is the HSA contribution limit for 2022?
+What are the 2022 HSA contribution limits?

 For 2022, the HSA contribution limit is $3,650 for self-only coverage and $7,300 for family coverage.
 Individuals age 55+ can contribute an additional $1,000 as a catch-up contribution.